smudge/decks/railsconf-2022/slides.md

 # &nbsp;

 <!--
-And so by 2019, the business needs had caught up with us again.
-We really needed this thing to be working.
+So by 2019, the business needs had caught up with us again, and we really needed this thing to be working.

-But we also had time in our roadmap finally, and this time we wanted to build something that was easier to maintain in the long run.
+**But...** we also finally had time in our roadmap, and this time we wanted to build something that was easier to maintain in the long run.
 -->